-Now the neck is put on, and since we have already done a vacuum check on the neck octave pip and microtuner, we know that when we suck on the neck any leak is because of the neck tenon assembly.
+Now the neck is put on, and since we have already done a vacuum check on the neck octave pip and microtuner (if any), we know that when we suck on the neck any leak is because of the neck tenon assembly.
 You can see now why "fixing" a possible tenon leak before a full diagnosis is a viable option.
 The diagnosis is time consuming and tedious, while the cure is quick and easy.

 Which leads me at last to my strange testing method (and the purpose of this whole blog).
 Wouldn't it be nice if we could just vacuum test the entire horn to find out if it is leaking?
 Not just the pip and neck tenon leaks (which don't show with a regular leak light), but also pad leaks in those few places where we can't get a clear view with the leak light.
 There might even be other places where leaks can occur that we haven't even thought of.

-Think of the bandwidth this would save!
+Think of the computer bandwidth this would save!
 Go to any saxophone website and read the posts.
 "My horn plays sharp.
 What could it be?"
 "My horn has a stuffy Eb.
 What should I do?"
 "My horn jumps registers.
 Who knows how to fix it?"
-What could it be, what should I do, who can diagnose my horn sight unseen over the internet?
+What could it be, what should I do, who can diagnose my saxophone sight unseen over the internet?
 12% of all posts start out similarly (I just made up that number).
-Well, the first thing that you should do is to make sure that your horn is sealing properly everywhere.
+Well, the first thing that you should do is to make sure that your sax is sealing properly everywhere.
 Once you have done that, then you can post a "what should I do" question.